zhscn/nongnu/README.md

   - simple base32 encoded TOTP secrets (max 1 per file)
   - otpauth:// scheme URLs in a text file (any number per file)
   - otpauth-migration:// scheme URLs in a text file (any number per file)
-  - a mix of the above URL scemes in a text file
+  - a mix of the above URL schemes in a text file
-  - QR codes encoding any mix of the URLs above
+  - QR codes encoding any mix of the URL schemes above

 Once you have at least one secret available, invoke: